openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/10_data_generation.rst

 Datumaro provides a fractal image dataset (FractalDB) generator that can be utilized to pre-train the vision models.
 Learning visual features of FractalDB is known to increase the performance of Vision Transformer (ViT) models.
 Note that a fractal patterns in FractalDB is calculated mathmatically using the interated function system (IFS) with random parameters.
-We thus not need to concern about any privacy issues.
+We thus don't need to concern about any privacy issues.

 .. tab-set::

   .. tab-item:: CLI

-    We can generate the synthetic images by the following CLI command:
+    We can ``generate`` the synthetic images by the following CLI command:

     .. code-block:: bash